redhat-cop/network.ospf/roles/run/README.md

-network.bgp.run
+network.ospf.run
 ================

-The role enables user to manage the BGP resources independent of platforms and perform BGP health checks.
+The role enables user to manage the OSPF resources independent of platforms and perform OSPF health checks.